 You MUST press the brake firm and hard but not stamp on the pedal.
 As you press the brake pedal, gradually increase the pressure.
 As an indication you have braked firmly enough the seat belt should lock.

 Vehicle skids out of control

 When the pedal has been stamped on, the car can skid, if you feel the car skidding you will need to apply cadence braking.
 If you have ABS braking (Anti-Locking Braking system) then this will assist you.
-If the back end of you car slides out you will need to turn into the skid.
+If the back end of your car slides out, you will need to turn into the skid.
 This should not happen on your driving test really as the examiner will only ask you to do this on a straight road in good weather conditions.

-Taking your hand off the steering wheel
+Taking your hands off the steering wheel

 Handbrake whilst still moving

-Using the Parking brake before the car has stopped.
+Using the parking brake before the car has stopped.
 The parking brake (handbrake) locks the two back wheels. if you pull this up whilst moving the car may go into a skid.
 Only use the handbrake once stopped.

 Lack of observations or no observations before moving off.
 It’s vital you look all around after an emergency stop.
 It’s known as a 360 degree observation or a 6 point check.
 If there is anyone around you or about to pass you, then make sure you’re not effecting them as you move off.
 If you haven’t seen them and move off this will result in a fail if that hazard is near enough to you.